By hitting okay and proceeding to my site, you are agreeing to your data being used in this way.

 To that end, you can batch cook these meatballs, if you wish.
 I’ve made this a serves 4 because that is roughly a pack of pork mince and half a pack of beef mince (if your packs don’t fit the measurements exactly just use half the beef and freeze the other half to make two homemade beef burgers later) so you can easily get all the effort out the way now and double it up to use two packs of pork mince and two of beef so you can make a stash of frozen meatballs to simply defrost and gently warm in the sauce and enjoy Swedish meatballs on a weeknight.
 Just make sure when you’re frying the meatballs off they’re cooked through, and cool them completely too room temperature before freezing.

 When it comes to the gravy, the recipe I’ve included below is pretty much to use as a guideline only, I never really use one.
-However, it should start as a white sauce (flour cooked into butter before liquid is added to it) and you should always used fresh stock, either homemade, from a tub from the supermarket or even one of those rich ones from a can, I’ve tried using a beef stock cube and it just does not cut it.
+However, it should start as a white sauce (flour cooked into butter before liquid is added to it) and you should always used fresh stock, either homemade, from a tub from the supermarket or even one of those rich ones from a can, I’ve tried using a beef stock cube and it just does not cut it (seriously, I spend a lot of time thinking about stock and here it matters!)
 After that I season to taste with salt, pepper and Worcestershire sauce (some recipes call for soy sauce but I just find it a bit overwhelming) before returning the meatballs to the pan.
 I find different levels of seasoning suit different stocks used, and if there were any brown bits left in the pan from frying off the meatballs.
 As for the addition of cream, this only happens for me when I have a bit open in the fridge that needs using up.
 The flour and butter does make it creamy without the need for actual cream.

 These easy IKEA-style Swedish Meatballs are really easy to make at home with a traditional gravy, delicious served with mashed potatoes, peas and Swedish lingonberry jam.